flamelink/flamelink/docs/navigation.md

   .then(() => console.log('Updating the navigation entry succeeded')) .catch(() => console.error('Something went wrong while updating the navigation entry.'));
 ```

+?> It is important to note that this method will set the entry's `id` as well as the `lastModifiedBy` and `lastModifiedDate` meta data for you.

 ### Input parameters